 Windows 7 is an operating system developed by Microsoft for use on devices such as personal computers, including home and business desktops, laptops, netbooks, tablet PCs, and media center PCs.

-It was released to manufacturing on July 22, 2009, and became available on the market worldwide on October 22, 2009.
+Windows 7 was first released to manufacturing on July 22, 2009, and became available on the market worldwide on October 22, 2009.
 This is less than three years after the release of its predecessor, Windows Vista.
 Also, Windows 7 is succeeded by Windows 8.

-Mainstream support ended on January 13, 2015, and January 14, 2020, is the date on which Microsoft stops the extended support for Windows 7.
+Mainstream support ended on January 13, 2015, and January 14, 2020, is the date on which Microsoft ends mainstream support for Windows 7.

 Windows 7 Editions